own-pt/delphin-rdf/README.md

 ## Command Line Interface

-All the modules in this package can be imported and used as a python module, but DELPHIN-RDF describes the following delphin subcommands/options:
+All the modules in this package can be imported and used as a python module, but DELPHIN-RDF declares `profile-to-rdf` a delphin subcommands of the PyDelphin CLI.

-- `$ delphin profile-to-mrs-rdf`: converts the MRS of a profile to RDF;
-- `$ delphin profile-to-eds-rdf`: converts the MRS of a profile to EDS and this one to RDF;
-- `$ delphin profile-to-dmrs-rdf`: converts the MRS of a profile to DMRS and this one to RDF;
-- `$ delphin to-rdf`: should be a general purpose parser for convertion into a RDF graph;

 ## Development